stridecolossus/JOVE/docs/blog/part-3-cube/descriptor-sets.md

 - Implemented descriptor sets to support a texture sampler resource.

-- Applied texture sampling to the quad demo.
+- Applied texture sampling to the demo application.

-The API methods in this chapter are defined in the `VulkanLibraryDescriptorSet` JNA library interface.